Constitution and Bylaws

 (12) Such other unprofessional conduct or wrongdoing, which tends to bring the medical profession into disrepute.

-If a physician is convicted of a felony in the course of the practice of medicine, the physician’s AMCNO membership will be suspended subject to subsequent review by the Ethics Committee, or other adequate procedures as required by applicable Ohio and federal law.
+If a physician is convicted of a felony in the course of the practice of medicine, the physician’s AMCNO membership will be suspended subject to subsequent review by the Ad Hoc Grievance Committee, or other adequate procedures as required by applicable Ohio and federal law.
 If an appeal of this conviction is successful, the member shall be reinstated in the AMCNO without dues penalty.
 For all purposes of this section, “conviction” shall include the entry of a plea of guilty or no contest.

 (1) that a professional review action has been proposed to be taken against the member;